What is the Hubble Telescope?

 The telescope's main mirror measures 2.4 meters in diameter, which allows it to collect a significant amount of light from distant sources.

-One of the Hubble Telescope's key abilities is its ability to observe objects in different wavelengths, including ultraviolet and infrared light.
+One of the Hubble Telescope's main abilities is its ability to observe objects in different wavelengths, including ultraviolet and infrared light.

 This range allows astronomers to investigate different aspects of celestial objects, such as temperature and chemical composition.

-Additionally, the telescope can image objects at incredible resolutions of up to 0.04 arcseconds per pixel.
+Additionally, the telescope can image objects at incredible resolutions down to 0.04 arcseconds per pixel.

-Another significant ability of the Hubble Telescope is its long-exposure imaging capabilities.
+Another significant ability of the Hubble Telescope is its long-exposure imaging capability.

 By taking long exposures, astronomers can capture faint objects that would otherwise be invisible or difficult to see with other telescopes.